panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 }
 ```

-`isOn` state variable is remains unchanged between component renderings.
+`isOn` state variable remains unchanged between component renderings.

-The whole idea of state is to be able to change it.
+The whole idea of the state is to be able to change it.
 Let's see how to do this in a final step.

 ### 1.4 Updating state